mattsteeldue/vforth/README.md

 __build 20200808 - Matteo Vitturi, 1990-2020__

-This version is a back-porting to Microdrive and DiSCIPLE MSG (from v.Forth 1.5 NEXTZXOS version).
+This version is a back-porting to Microdrive and DiSCIPLE MSG from v.Forth 1.5 NEXTZXOS version.